PurplikDev/Project-Soul/README.md

 ![playerModel](https://user-images.githubusercontent.com/60230933/178545365-5e981321-0c4f-43b9-a167-2855d7a19b7c.png)
 ![playerModel](https://user-images.githubusercontent.com/60230933/178543700-c96adf28-5bcc-4070-800a-3b15920aa0d8.png)

+The second one has Goggles of Revealing as a small test for equipable armor.

 ## Shambling Husk Model

 Which is also the most basic enemy that you can encounter in the game.